MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves-client-development.md

 ## Next steps

 The following client drivers support Always Encrypted with secure enclaves:
-- .NET Framework Data Provider for SQL Server in .NET Framework 4.7.2 or higher.
-    - For more information, see [Using Always Encrypted with the .NET Framework Data Provider for SQL Server](../../../relational-databases/security/encryption/develop-using-always-encrypted-with-net-framework-data-provider.md).
-    - For a step-by-step tutorial, see [Tutorial: Develop a .NET Framework application using Always Encrypted with secure enclaves](../tutorial-always-encrypted-enclaves-develop-net-framework-apps.md)

 - Microsoft .NET Data Provider for SQL Server in .NET Framework 4.6 or higher and .NET Core 2.1 or higher.
     - For more information, see [Using Always Encrypted with the Microsoft .NET Data Provider for SQL Server](../../../connect/ado-net/sql/sqlclient-support-always-encrypted.md).
-    - For a step-by-step tutorial, see [Tutorial: Develop a .NET application using Always Encrypted with secure enclaves](../../../connect/ado-net/sql/tutorial-always-encrypted-enclaves-develop-net-apps.md)
+    - For a step-by-step tutorial, see [Tutorial: Develop a .NET application using Always Encrypted with secure enclaves](../../../connect/ado-net/sql/tutorial-always-encrypted-enclaves-develop-net-apps.md).
 - Microsoft ODBC Driver for SQL Server, version 17.4 or higher.
     - For more information, see [Using Always Encrypted with the ODBC Driver](../../../connect/odbc/using-always-encrypted-with-the-odbc-driver.md).
     - For information, on how to enable enclave computations for a database connection using ODBC, see the [Enabling Always Encrypted with Secure Enclaves](../../../connect/odbc/using-always-encrypted-with-the-odbc-driver.md#enabling-always-encrypted-with-secure-enclaves) section.
+- Microsoft JDBC Driver for SQL Server, version 8.2 or higher.
+    - For more information, see [Using Always Encrypted with secure enclaves with the JDBC driver](../../../connect/jdbc/using-always-encrypted-with-secure-enclaves-with-the-jdbc-driver.md)
+- .NET Framework Data Provider for SQL Server in .NET Framework 4.7.2 or higher.
+    - For more information, see [Using Always Encrypted with the .NET Framework Data Provider for SQL Server](../../../relational-databases/security/encryption/develop-using-always-encrypted-with-net-framework-data-provider.md).
+    - For a step-by-step tutorial, see [Tutorial: Develop a .NET Framework application using Always Encrypted with secure enclaves](../tutorial-always-encrypted-enclaves-develop-net-framework-apps.md)